NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/intro-to-lidar/what-CHM-DSM-DTM/what-CHM-DSM-DTM.md

 ***

-For learning more on how to work with LiDAR data, consider going through the
+For learning more on how to work with LiDAR and Raster data more generally in R, please refer to the Data Carpentry's
-<a href="https://www.neonscience.org/raster-data-series" target="_blank">*Introduction to Working With Raster Data in R*</a>
+<a href="https://datacarpentry.org/r-raster-vector-geospatial/" target="_blank">*Introduction to Geospatial Raster and Vector Data with R*</a>
-tutorial series.
+lessons.